 On-Demand Warehousing Offers a Unique Solution for Seasonal Suppliers.

 Without the proper warehousing and fulfillment solution, seasonal suppliers may spend a significant portion of their annual revenue paying for storage space they don’t need.
-However, consider an alternative option.
-With the arrival of on-demand warehousing and fulfillment to the logistics space, businesses are now afforded with a much more flexible solution for managing seasonal demand.
+However, with the arrival of on-demand warehousing and fulfillment to the logistics space, businesses are now afforded with a much more flexible solution for managing seasonal demand.
 Here’s how:

-- Complete Storage Scalability.
+Complete Storage Scalability.
 On-demand warehousing provides businesses with complete flexibility over the levels of inventory they maintain year-round.
-Warehouse space can be scaled up or down as needed, and there are no long-term contracts or inventory minimums.
-Instead, businesses pay only for the space that they use, when they are using it.
-This allows seasonal suppliers to minimize or altogether eliminate their warehousing expenses during the non-busy months, and then rapidly scale up their inventory in time for the busy season without being sidelined by excessive costs or insufficient storage space.
+Warehouse space can be scaled up or down as needed, and with flexible contracts and no start-up fees, they’re a low-risk option that minimizes investment in fixed assets.
+Businesses pay only for the space that they use, when they are using it and rates are consistent year-round.
+This enables season merchants to keep overhead low during the off-season and rapidly scale up their inventory in time for the busy season without being sidelined by excessive costs or insufficient storage space.

-- Demand Planning & Sales Forecasting.
-As supplier data regarding inventory turnover, seasonal demand, and customer deliveries accumulate within the system over time, businesses are able to leverage the on-demand solution to develop sales and demand forecasts.
+Demand Planning & Sales Forecasting.
+As supplier data regarding inventory turnover, seasonal demand, and customer deliveries accumulate within the system over time, businesses can leverage the on-demand solution to develop sales and demand forecasts.
 This allows them to effectively plot out required inventory levels over the course of the year.
-Ultimately, companies can use these insights to optimize the amount of inventory they maintain year-round, thereby avoiding the costs of excess storage space while also protecting against potential stock outages.
+Ultimately, companies can use these insights to optimize the amount of inventory they maintain year-round, thereby avoiding the costs of excess storage space while also protecting against potential stock outages..

-With the winter holiday season fast approaching, many seasonal suppliers are already preparing their supply chains to handle the demand uptick.
+With the winter holiday season fast approaching, many seasonal suppliers are already preparing their supply chains to handle the uptick in demand.
 But without the appropriate warehousing and inventory management strategy, a significant portion of their revenue will be spent on unnecessary fees and overhead.
-If this is a problem your company faces, it is strongly recommended that you consider an alternative warehousing solution.
-With the growing prevalence of on-demand models within the warehousing and logistics industry, there is no reason to stick with a provider that fails to address your specific requirements.
-And with the 2019 holiday season projected to be another massive year, now might be the perfect time to switch.
+With the on-demand warehousing model revolutionizing the logistics industry it’s now easier than ever to find a flexible and scalable partner to transform seasonal inventory management from a pain point to a growth lever.